Buyer beware: Frozen food health dangers exposed

 Be careful when adding items to your shopping cart

 When grocery shopping, consider bypassing the frozen food aisle altogether.
 Instead, opt for healthier, organic, all-natural options.
-Zero in on foods without the aforementioned sodium nitrite.
+Focus on foods without the aforementioned sodium nitrite.
 Opt for selections that are organic and contain sea salt.

 If you pick an item off the shelf with a lengthy list of chemicals and/or additives, don’t put it in your cart.
 In general, the fewer ingredients listed on the packaging, the healthier it is.

-Be aware that most frozen food is chock-full of sodium, which is bound to increase blood pressure.
+Be aware that most frozen food is chock-full of denatured salt, which can contribute to high blood pressure.
 When choosing between sources of protein, favor antibiotic-free, 100% grass-fed, and organic foods.

 Sources for this article include: